saveweb/wikiteam3/README.md

 ```

 If your first three numbers or your last two numbers are different, then, your XML dump is corrupt (it contains one or more unfinished ```</page>``` or ```</revision>```).
 This is not common in small wikis, but large or very large wikis may fail at this due to truncated XML pages while exporting and merging.
 The solution is to remove the XML dump and re-download, a bit boring, and it can fail again.

-## Publishing the dump

-Please consider publishing your wiki dump(s).
-You can do it yourself as explained at WikiTeam's [Publishing the dump](https://github.com/WikiTeam/wikiteam/wiki/Tutorial#Publishing_the_dump) tutorial.

 ## Contributors